usha508/foodmood/README.md

 **Author:**

-Built by a first year undergraduate as an independent ML research project exploring the intersection of nutrition science and machine learning.
+Built by **Usha Tejasa Nunepally** as an independent ML research project exploring the intersection of nutrition science and machine learning.

 **License:**